Is Nairobi Safe in May 2026?

 Is Nairobi safe to visit in May?

-Nairobi is high risk for tourists in May.
+Nairobi is lower risk for tourists in May.
 This is shoulder season for the Sub-Saharan Africa region.
 Our database documents 17 scams year-round — during May, shoulder season offers a balance of reasonable weather and moderate crowds — scam activity is present but less concentrated than peak months.
 The most common risks are street scams, online scams, money & atm scams.

 Is May a good time to visit Nairobi?